International Mortgage

 Have you ever dreamt of enjoying the comforts of your own property in a beautiful and sunny country with rich history, modern cities and golden beaches?
 If the answer is “YES,” then we have a perfect destination for you to do just that – Spain.

 In recent years, Spain has become one of the most popular property investment locations for foreigners.
-Knight Frank’s Wealth Report 2022, prepared by the prestigious real estate consultancy, has predicted that Spain will gain a position in the top five in 2022.
+Knight Frank’s Wealth Report 2023, prepared by a prestigious real estate consultancy, highlights Spain as the second most international prime residential marketplace.
+It is also in the top 5 overseas markets for ultra-high-net-worth individuals (UHNWIs) due to its lifestyle benefits, stable political governance, currency diversification, and high levels of transparency.

 If this hasn’t fascinated or intrigued you yet, think about the following – you can buy real estate through a mortgage even if you’re not a Spanish citizen.
 How?
 Even if you’re a foreigner, Spain offers you wonderful opportunities to get a mortgage.
 All you need to do is follow a few simple steps.
 Let’s have a closer look into the details.